stakater/mto-docs/content/how-to-guides/integrating-vault.md

 # Vault OIDC Integration with Keycloak

-This guide provides step-by-step instructions for integrating **Vault** with **Keycloak** using **Azure AD** for OIDC-based authentication.
-The setup focuses on using **group IDs** for access control, as Azure AD only provides group IDs in its tokens, not group names.
+This guide provides step-by-step instructions for integrating **Vault** with **Keycloak** using **Microsoft Entra ID** for OIDC-based authentication.
+The setup focuses on using **group IDs** for access control, as Microsoft Entra ID only provides group IDs in its tokens, not group names.

 ## Prerequisites

-- Azure Active Directory (Azure AD) configured for OIDC.
+- Microsoft Entra ID configured for OIDC.
-- Keycloak setup with an Identity Provider (IdP) pointing to Azure AD.
+- Keycloak setup with an Identity Provider (IdP) pointing to Microsoft Entra ID.
 - HashiCorp Vault installed and configured.

 ## Steps to Implement Group-Based Access Control with Group IDs

-### Step 1: Configure Azure AD to Include Group IDs in Tokens
+### Step 1: Configure Microsoft Entra ID to Include Group IDs in Tokens

-1. **Navigate to Azure AD:**
+1. **Navigate to Microsoft Entra ID:**
-   - Go to **Azure AD → App Registrations**.
+   - Go to **Microsoft Entra ID → App Registrations**.

 1. **Set up Optional Claims:**
-   - In the Azure AD App Registration for your Keycloak, configure an **optional claim** for the app configured with keycloak to include **group IDs** in the tokens.
+   - In the Microsoft Entra ID App Registration for your Keycloak, configure an **optional claim** for the app configured with keycloak to include **group IDs** in the tokens.

    ![App Registrations setup showing how the group ID claim was added.](../images/azuread-groupClaim.png)